rjhall/scalding/TRACING.md

 InputTracingJob simply provides the convenience methods for the wrapping of sources, and also sets up the flow to write the subsets on completion of the job.

-In order to use the input tracing behavior there are two commandline flags which can be used.
-The first is `--write_sources` which causes the subsets of the inputs to actually get written (by default they are not and the job just behaves as normal).
-The second option is `--use_sources` which should be used after the traced inputs have been written.
-This causes the subsets to be read, in place of the original source.

 Finally the method `optionalSubsample` can be used from within an InputTracingJob.
 What this method does depends on the commandline flags.
 In the case that no option is sprcified, or `--write_sources` is used, then this method keeps a fraction